 Chris Kaula is a young photographer from Germany.
 His work has started to make an impact on the wildlife photography scene.
 So much so that he was crowned European Nature Photographer of the Year 2020.

 The award is not unfounded.
 There’s a warmth throughout his body of work.
-His bird photography is colourful and lively.
+His bird photography is colorful and lively.
 The close-ups are warm and touching, which is emphasised by his use of bokeh.
 His shots are intimate and beautifully composed.

 Thomas was born and raised in the wilds of Nebraska, USA.
 He has a love and respect for the natural world.
 It runs through his work as a conservationist and wildlife photographer.